Cursi/reservation_ionic_app_mps/README.md

    - Else the app will return a warning message saying that the login didn't work properly
  * Register
    - if the Firebase Auth Service for Register (using the user input credentials) returns false, than an insert with the new credentials is made and the app navigat to targeted URL

 ### History tab
-Presents a list of cards with the resource reservation details filtered by the organization
+Presents a list of cards with the resource reservation details filtered by the organization A user can see only the organization where it is member

 ### Schedule tab
 Represents an insert form for resources.
-If the entry is valid it will be inserted in the database, otherwise a warning message will be displayed
+If the entry is valid it will be inserted in the database, otherwise a warning message will be displayed Only members that have __write__ permissions can add a schedule

 ### Organization tab
-Presents an editable list with all organizations (Actions possible: Insert and Delete)
+Presents an editable list with all organizations (Actions possible: Insert and Delete) From this table we can edit the organization members Actions possible:
+* Add member to an organization
+* Delete member from an organization
+* Give permissions for members (read / write)